 - 1 handful torn coriander

-- Dry toast the cumin seeds until they start to pop.
-Add about an inch of water and add the sliced onions.
+- Dry toast the cumin seeds in a pot until they start to pop. then add about an inch of water and add the sliced onions.
 Cook for 4-5 minutes until they're soft.

 - Add the bay leaves, cardamon pods, cinnamon stick, crushed chopped garlic and fresh grated ginger.
 Stir together over a medium heat for about 30 seconds.